 We request that a non-refundable USD 750 deposit is paid within a 14 days of being accepted into the program as confirmation.
 The remaining fee must be paid in full 30 days prior to arrival in South Africa.

 No. You will not be employed by Africa Media nor paid.
 On this course you are entitled to enter on a temporary visitors permit (e.g. tourism permit).
-Tourist visiting visas are usually issued for three months/90 days upon entry in South Africa.
-However, we do recommend that you contact the South African Embassy or Consulate in your country and confirm this fact.
-If your application period is for a period longer than three months, or if you plan to travel in South Africa prior or after the course for a period extending 90 days, you will have to apply for a Volunteer VISA application through your home embassy.
+Tourist visiting visas are usually issued for three months/90 days upon entry in South Africa (not applicable to all countries).
+However, we do recommend that you contact the South African Embassy or Consulate in your country and confirm the details.
+If your application period is for a period longer than three months, or if you plan to travel in South Africa prior or after the course for a period extending 90 days, you will have to apply for a extended VISA application through your home embassy.

-Travel arrangements must be made from your home town to George Airport, South Africa.
-We will pick you up and drop you off from George Airport.
+Depending on which program you join, travel arrangements must be made from your home town to George Airport, King Shaka Airport in Durban or Inhambane Airport in Mozambique.
+We will pick you up and drop you off from these Airports.

-Pickups and drop offs from George Airport will be organised by Africa Media for you on the 1st day of the month.
-Students arriving or leaving outside this time will be required to arrange transport between the airport at their own cost.
+Pickups and drop offs from the local Airports will be organised by Africa Media for you on the 1st day and the 28th day of the month .
+Students arriving or leaving outside these times will be required to pay an R500 one way transfer fee.

 Yes.
-When you are accepted into this program, you will have to sign liability, copyright documents, as well an agreement that you are knowingly partaking in potentially dangerous activities.
+When you are accepted into this program, you agree to our liability, copyright documents, as well an agreement that you are knowingly partaking in potentially dangerous activities.
 You will not be covered for accidents or illnesses, so please do organize your own medical and health insurances.
 You may apply for a normal travel insurance policy.
 Chances that you will be injured by a predator are very slim if you follow the safety guidelines, and do not try anything foolish of which we would not approve.
-However, you will be filming on a wildlife reserve which can result in accidents.
+However, you will be wildlife which can result in accidents.
 So it is important to be covered in case of an emergency or accident.
 Be sure to have an insurance cover for your entire stay in southern Africa.

-For the field work in the reserve, some tough jeans or khaki pants, tough and warm tops (neutral colors) and outdoor shoes/boots are required.
+For the field work on the reserves, some tough jeans or khaki pants, tough and warm tops (neutral colors) and outdoor shoes/boots are required.
 Good waterproof clothing; factor 30+ sun block and a wide brim hat; sunglasses.
 You may bring toiletries, or buy them when you get here.

-Our partner Blue Wilderness Tours runs weekend trips for students and interns.
-We recommend you have around USD300 extra per weekend trip you wish to go on these.
+Our partner Discovery Tours runs day trips and weekend trips for participants.
+We recommend you have around USD100 – USD500 extra per weekend (depending on which activity you choose) if you wish to go on these.
 Please note you do not have to go on ANY of these extra trips.
-This is simply for your information should you wish to.
+This is simply for your information should you wish to do so.